-It is expected that MTEC will make one award to a qualified team to accomplish all tasks.
-If a single proposal is unable to sufficiently address the entire scope of this RPP's technical requirements (outlined in Section 4.2), several Offerors may be asked to work together in a collaborative manner.
+It is expected that MTEC will make a total of 2 awards (a single award for each focus area) to qualified teams to accomplish the statement of work.
+If a single proposal is unable to sufficiently address the entire scope of a specific focus area (outlined in Section 4), several Offerors may be asked to work together in a collaborative manner.
 However, if an optimal team is not identified, then MTEC may make multiple, individual awards to Offeror(s) to accomplish subset(s) of the key tasks.

-The Government-selected Research Project Awards will be funded under the Other Transaction Agreement (OTA) Number W81XWH-15-9-0001 with MTEC administered by the CM, ATI.
-The CM will negotiate and execute a Base Agreement with MTEC members.
+The Government-selected Research Project Awards will be funded under the Other Transaction Agreement for prototype projects (OTA) Number W81XWH-15-9-0001 with MTEC administered by the CM, ATI.
+The CM will negotiate and execute a Base Agreement with MTEC members (if not yet executed).
 The same provisions will govern this Base Agreement as the OTA for prototype projects between the USG and MTEC.
-Subsequently, any proposal that is selected for award will be funded through a Research Project Award issued under the Base Agreement.
+Subsequently, any proposal that is selected for award will be funded through a Research Project Award issued under the member's Base Agreement.
 A sample of the MTEC Base Agreement can be found on the MTEC website and Members-Only website at www.mtec-sc.org.